Solved: Virtual Machine Disk Consolidation Is Needed (2 Ways)

 While the Free Edition covers most of the VM backup needs, you can also upgrade to Premium Edition to enjoy:

-✦ Batch VM Backup: batch backup large numbers of VMs managed by vCenter Server or standalone ESXi hosts.
+✦ Batch VM Backup: back up large numbers of VMs managed by vCenter Server or standalone ESXi hosts.

 ✦ Backup Cleanup: configure retention policy to auto delete the old backup files and save storage space.